r3c4ll/docker-tests/doc/install-github-action-runner.md

     # Verify Docker Compose installation
     docker-compose --version

-    # Install, setup and run GitHub Action Runner
+    # Install, setup and run GitHub Action Runner as a system service
     mkdir actions-runner && cd actions-runner
     curl -O https://github.com/actions/runner/releases/download/v2.289.3/actions-runner-linux-x64-2.289.3.tar.gz
     tar xzf actions-runner-linux-x64-2.289.3.tar.gz
     ./config.sh --url "https://github.com/YOUR_USERNAME/YOUR_GITHUB_REPOSITORY" --token "YOUR_RUNNER_RESISTRATION_TOKEN"
-    ./run.sh &
+    sudo ./svc.sh install USERNAME
+    sudo ./svc.sh start

 Be sure to replace YOUR_USERNAME, YOUR_GITHUB_REPOSITORY and YOUR_RUNNER_RESISTRATION_TOKEN with the proper values (In the ./config.sh --url "https://github.com/YOUR_USERNAME/YOUR_GITHUB_REPOSITORY" --token "YOUR_RUNNER_RESISTRATION_TOKEN" line).
+And replace USERNAME by a username registered in the system that you want to run both the containers and the runner service.

-Then save the script in a file (e.g install-github-actions-runner.sh) and execute it in the following way:
+Save the script in a file (e.g install-github-actions-runner.sh).

+Then execute the script in the following way:

     bash install-github-actions-runner.sh